thoughtbot/maintaining-open-source-projects/book/02-community.md

 * Start with an appreciation of the work or comment.
 * Ask, don’t tell.
 Phrase ideas as questions when you are not sure that your feedback shows a step in the right direction.
 * Be explicit.
-Discussions over the wire have less bandwidth than in person and need more context.
+Online discussions have less bandwidth than in person and need more context.
 * Try to respond to every question and comment.
 * If you disagree strongly, consider giving it a moment before responding.